leyfall/coding_journey/DAYS.md

 Day 100 - 04 - 03.28.26

 - Happy 100days folks, it might not be the best out there, but the fact that I persevere is enough.
+  TOPICS:
        - How Do You Display Mathematical Equations and Chemical Formulas in HTML?
+       - How Do You Represent Computer Code in HTML?

 - Done understanding how the blockquote,cite and other to used for.
+-